Polynomial T-depth Quantum Solvability of Noisy Binary Linear Problem: From Quantum-Sample Preparation to Main Computation: Analysis (III): Number of repetitions .

-Then, by noting that $S$ is the number of repetitions of ({\bf A.1})--({\bf A.3}), we achieve our third result: \begin{estimation} Given the constants $t$, $\epsilon$, and $\delta$, the number of repetitions $S$ is expressed as
+Furthermore, by noting that $S$ is the number of repetitions of ({\bf A.1})--({\bf A.3}), we achieve our third result, which is as follows. \begin{estimation} Given the constants $t$, $\epsilon$, and $\delta$, the number of repetitions $S$ is given by

-where we assume that $S = 2M$~\footnote{This is because half of the trials of (A.1)--(A.3) will return a failure with $k^\star = 0$.
-Note that factor $2$ has no influence on the order of $S$.}.
+where we have assumed that $S = 2M$ because half of the trials of (A.1)--(A.3) will return a failure with $k^\star = 0$ (note that the factor $2$ has no influence on the order of $S$).
 The following crucial conditions should be satisfied:

 where the former is acquired from the majority-voting condition in Eq.~(\ref{eq:mvote_condi}), and the latter is derived using $\epsilon' = \epsilon P_S \ge \epsilon P_{S,\text{inf}}$ and Eq.~(\ref{eq:epsilon_condi}). \end{estimation}